maciekboni/2019-test-ppq-pk/README.md

 ### Options

 `-o`        : Output format.
-Default outputs hourly drug concentration for all patients, as well as            parasitemia.
-1 - Output only the pmax and corresponding efficacies.
+By default, the program outputs hourly drug concentration for all patients, as well as the hourly parasitemia.

+            1 - Output the drug concentration and parasitemia only for the final hour (hour 671.0, corrresponding to day 28).
 Currently only implemented for module 'AL'.

 `-n`        : Number of patients (default: 1)